Mascara: Safety

 Eye cosmetics containing kohl, kajal, al-kahal, surma, tiro, tozali, or kwalli often pose a lead poisoning risk.
 Products containing kohl, kajal, surma, and similar materials are illegal color additives in the United States as defined by the Federal Food, Drug and Cosmetic Act, section 201(t).

 Mercury, as thiomersal, is widely used in the manufacture of mascara.
 In 2008, Minnesota became the first state in the United States to ban intentionally added mercury in cosmetics, giving it a tougher standard than the federal government.

 It is more common to develop a stye, or commoner still, swollen eyelids.
-Styes and swollen eyelids are better classified as allergic reactions.
+Stytes and swollen eyelids are better classified as allergic reactions.
 The allergic reactions can be stimulated by any of the components of mascara but is usually attributed to methylparaben, aluminum powder, ceteareth-20, butylparaben, or benzyl alcohol.

-If not cleaned properly, mascara can deposit itself under the conjunctiva in form of black lumps.
+If not cleaned properly, mascara can deposit itself under the conjunctiva in the form of black lumps.
+Eyelashes naturally have microbial organisms; applying mascara may expose microbes to incubate in the mascara.